Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 menu-mobile: User Interface & Views
 ---
 # GUI - Graphical User Interface
-The main application screen consist of:
+The main application screen consists of:
 - The Main View(s)
 - The ActionBar including the main menu
 - The StatusBar (can be disabled)